Esther-Naserian/MENTOR-S-QUESTIONS/README.md

-This repositorycontains two files  two brances python branch for python work
+This contains two files  two branches python branches for Python work
 Javascript for javascript work